sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

 Deals with the Varāha^(**1**), another Vaishnava Mantra.
 Verse 24 says Earth is in the tusks of Varāha; the Goddess of Speech is in the grunt of this Boar; Air in His breath and the Sun and Moon are in His right and left hands.
-In His belly are the [Vasus](# "The Devatās of those names."); in His ear the points of the compass; the two [Ashvins](# "The Devatās of those names.") are in His eyes; in His feet is the [Lotus-born](# "Brahmā."); in His heart [Hari](# "Vishnu."); and in His mouth [Shaṁkara](# "Shiva.").
+In His belly are the Vasus[^198]; in His ear the points of the compass; the two Ashvins[^198] are in His eyes; in His feet is the Lotus-born[^200]; in His heart Hari[^201]; and in His mouth Shaṁkara[^202].
 These should all be worshipped separately.
 The rest of the Chapter deals with the ritual, Nyāsa, Homa, Yantra and so forth connected with this particular Mantra.

+[^198]: "The Devatās of those names."

+[^200]: "Brahmā."

+[^201]: "Vishnu."

+[^202]: "Shiva."

 ————